Comprehensive ERISA Representation for the Employee/Executive

 - Advocating for you in a wage and hour dispute

 When employees seek the counsel of Pridgen Bassett Law for an ERISA matter, it is most commonly over the denial of a pension/401(k) benefit, severance or health benefit, or an alleged breach of fiduciary duty.
 It may seem intimidating for an individual to challenge the decision of a corporate plan administrator or his or her employer.
 You may also be unsure whether you have a strong claim.
 We recommend scheduling an initial consultation with us to discuss your individual situation.

 Practical Legal Advice

 We have built a trusted reputation for giving our clients the bottom line.
 If the litigation hazards or applicable law outweigh a lawsuit, we will tell you.
 On the other hand, there may be nuances as to whether you may be entitled to a benefit, even if you aren't sure you qualify under the strict letter of the plan.
 Importantly, if you prevail on your claim in federal court, ERISA provides that you may be able to recover not only the withheld benefit, but also interest that may have accrued in the interim, as well as your attorney's fees.

 An initial consultation sometimes uncovers a plan administrator's unlawful practices.
 If those ERISA violations have impacted other employees, a class action lawsuit may be available.
 Notably, our attorneys have litigated class action lawsuits that began in this manner, where only one beneficiary initially came forward.

 Analyzing Specific Plan Benefits

-When an employee first contacts us, our starting point is the plan documentation, which should specify the time limit and other procedures for filing a claim, in addition to a description of the plan’s benefits.
+When an employee first contacts us, our starting point is the plan documentation, which should specify the time limits and other procedural requirements for filing a claim, in addition to a description of the plan's benefits.
 Depending on the nature of the disputed benefit, we may gather extrinsic evidence.
-For example, medical records and expert testimony may be required to substantiate a claimant’s medical condition.
+For example, medical records and expert testimony may be required to substantiate a claimant's medical condition.